 In an era of limited privacy, electronic memory and social media awareness, another major aspect of the problem is the public accepting anyone's non-partisanship qualifications are disciplined or otherwise consistent.

 Bryce and Hollingworth, for example, had some difficulties with managing perceptions about their private partisan sympathies.
-Deane also face criticism at times that he had strayed from the path of sustained non-partisanship.
+Deane also faced criticism at times that he had strayed from the path of sustained non-partisanship.

 The problem is compounded if a profession or walk of life has no active institutional culture of non-partisanship.